riordan/Logseq/pages/2022%2FMemorial Day Weekend.md

 title:: 2022/Memorial Day Weekend

 - A Long Working Weekend: a weekend alone to focus on myself and my work.
+	- Purpose: **Rebuild your confidence in yourself** so you can be a
 - JTBD:
-	- Rebuild your confidence in yourself
+	-
 	- Organize your Omnifocus
 	- Climb 2x
 	- Off Leash Zelda